Algebraic Geometry over $C^\infty$-rings

-The same holds with locally good or locally finitely presented in place of locally fair.
-If ${\cal X}\simeq[\uV\rra\uU]$ with $\uU$ a separated $C^\iy$-scheme then $\uV$ is separated if and only if $\De_{\cal X}$ is separated.
-We can always choose $\uU$ separated, by replacing $\uU$ by the disjoint union of an open cover of $\uU$ by affine open subsets.
-Thus we can replace the condition that $\De_{\cal X}$ is separated by $\uU,\uV$ separated.
+The same holds with locally finitely presented\I{Deligne--Mumford $C^\iy$-stack!locally finitely presented} in place of locally fair.
+If $\cX\simeq[\uV\rra\uU]$ with $\uU$ a Hausdorff $C^\iy$-scheme then $\uV$ is Hausdorff if and only if $\De_\cX$ is separated.
+We can always choose $\uU$ Hausdorff, by replacing $\uU$ by the disjoint union of an open cover of $\uU$ by affine open subsets.
+Thus we can replace the condition that $\De_\cX$ is separated by $\uU,\uV$ Hausdorff.
 Combining this and the results above proves: